 4. What's next for LGBTQ equality?

-Although we’ve seen huge strides in equality for lesbian, gay, bi and trans people in recent years, there is still a long way to go before every LGBT person is accepted without exception.
-Many countries are still fighting for marriage equality and young LGBT people everywhere are subject to homophobic, biphobic and transphobic bullying.
-What can you do to help achieve LGBT equality and what will be the next challenges facing the LGBT community and its allies?
+Although we’ve seen huge strides in equality for lesbian, gay, bi and trans people in recent years, there is still a long way to go before every LGBTQ person is accepted without exception.
+Many countries are still fighting for marriage equality and young LGBTQ people everywhere are subject to homophobic, biphobic and transphobic bullying.
+What can you do to help achieve LGBTQ equality and what will be the next challenges facing the LGBTQ community and its allies?

 14:25 - Break

 14:40 - Breakout session group C

 5. Promoting positive mental health and wellbeing: how can we look after ourselves and eachother?

 The experience of coming out as lesbian, gay, bi or trans, as well as the everyday pressure and stress of modern life, can have an impact on mental health and wellbeing.
 In this session, you’ll hear from experts about the impact that homophobia, biphobia and transphobia can have on young people, and explore how you can support each other to feel as safe as possible.

 Although many young people identify as bi, and other similar identities such as queer or pansexual, the issues faced by bi people are not always widely understood.
 In this interactive session, you’ll hear from bi people about how bi-erasure and biphobia occur and the impact they can have.
 You’ll learn ways that everyone can support the bi community by challenging language and behaviour that excludes bi people.